The best games for Playstation 5

 “Rift Apart” picks up where 2013’s “Ratchet & Clank: Into the Nexus” left off and is the perfect blend of impressive Pixar-level aesthetics, crisp gameplay and a compelling story.
 Even if you’ve never played a Ratchet & Clank title before, you’ll quickly find your way around.

-In the game, the titular duo follows Dr. Nefarious into the multiverse, jumping between a wide variety of open worlds to stop the arch-enemy from taking over everything.
+In the game, the titular duo follows Dr. Nefarious into the multiverse, jumping between a wide variety of open to stop the arch-enemy from taking over everything.
 The 15 to 20 hour campaign is jam-packed.
-Replay value is provided by cheats and skins that are unlocked during the first playthrough.
+Replay value is provided by cheats and skins that are unlocked during the playthrough.

 2nd “Horizon Forbidden West”.